 “[Ms. Jackson’s] passion for cleaning up Kansas City is infectious, and we are honored to be able to help her!” said YFS Steering Committee member Ashley Baker.
 “Meyer Boulevard is what a lot of people see as they are entering Starlight Theatre, so we thought this was the perfect spot to adopt and to help showcase our beautiful theatre.
 We hope that this will inspire other groups to do the same throughout the city, and together, we can make a meaningful impact.”

-YFS is the young professionals membership group of Starlight.
-The group makes Starlight events more accessible for young adults between the ages of 21-40 and provides opportunities to network, learn about various programs and develop long-lasting support of Starlight and the broader community.
+YFS is the young professionals' membership group of Starlight.
+The group makes Starlight events more accessible for young adults between the ages of 21-40 and provides opportunities to network, learn about various programs and develop long-lasting support for Starlight and the broader community.

 The group welcomes additional volunteers who would like to help keep Meyer Boulevard clean for local residents and the visitors of Starlight.